 What is Virtual Machine error in Java?

-This error indicates that the Java Virtual Machine is not working properly, or no longer has enough resources to for it continue operating.
+This error indicates that the Java Virtual Machine is not working properly or no longer has enough resources for it to continue operating.